JuliaArrays/TiledIteration.jl/README.md

 region that is large enough to encompass any "local" computations you need to perform; some of these computations may require temporary storage.

+A related package with different aims is [TiledViews.jl](https://github.com/bionanoimaging/TiledViews.jl).

 ## Usage

 This package offers two basic kinds of functionality: the management